-If you're finally looking to make the step up to getting a good grill surface thermometer then look no further.
-My review on Ivation's brilliant long range wireless thermometer will hopefully convince you that this is the only thermometer you need.
+If you’re looking to make the step up to getting a good grill surface thermometer then look no further.
+The Ivation Long Range grill thermometer is one of the best that the barbecue world has to offer.

 I’ve written a lot on here about grilling temperatures, how to use thermometers, and even how to install grill thermometers.
 But I haven’t written a lot about the thermometers themselves.